inside.ewu.edu

 Pre-requisites: BIOL 233 with a grade ≥C and PHED 350 with a grade ≥C+.

-This course examines the various components of electrocardiography in normal and pathological hearts.
-A practical component will allow students to gain hands-on experience in conducting resting ECGs and ECGs during a physiological stress test.
+Examines the various components of electrocardiography in normal and pathological hearts.
+A practical component allows students to gain hands-on experience in conducting resting ECGs and ECGs during a physiological stress test.

 EXSC 488.
 PROFESSIONAL INTERNSHIP.
 5-15 Credits.